-Are you the sole director and shareholder of a company?
+Are you the sole director and/or sole shareholder of a company?

 As a sole director, have you thought about what would happen to your company if you became incapacitated, or worse, if you died?
 Who would pay the bills, and enforce the company’s rights?

 A company can only act through its directors, and if the sole director is not able to act, then the company is effectively ‘frozen’.
-The only people who can appoint a new director are the company’s shareholders – and if you are the only shareholder, then things get interesting.
+The only people who can appoint a new director are the company’s shareholders – and if you are also the only shareholder, then things get interesting…

-If you have not appointed your own personal enduring attorney, then the affairs of the company will remain frozen until such time as an application can be made to the Guardianship Board to have a person appointed to administer your affairs.
-Think months…
+If you have not appointed your own personal enduring attorney, then the affairs of the company will remain frozen until an application can be made to your State’s Civil and Administrative Tribunal to have a person appointed to administer your affairs.
+This can take months… So the key takeaway here is that you should ensure that you have made a personal enduring power of attorney.
+Read more about how to put in place an enduring power of attorney here.

 What if you have died?